 Bus travel in Orkney provides easy access for the local population and visitors alike to many areas of the Orkney Mainland and Islands.
 This section provides information on routes and timetables that are available to download or view via Bus Operator's websites.

-Public Bus services may be affected between June and September 2021 by the Council's programme of surface dressing works.
+Public Bus services may be affected over coming months by the Council's programme of road works.
 Please see services affected listed by date below.
-This list will change as details of road works are confirmed - please check back regularly.
+This list may change as details of further road works are confirmed - please check back regularly.

 Traveline Scotland provide accurate and up to date information to get you to your destination by the quickest public transport mode.
 Find out more at the Traveline Scotland website, available from the Related Sites section, or contact 08712002233.